 Mexican Pinguicula make excellent house plants and are among the easiest carnivorous plants to grow.
 In the wild, many Mexican Pinguicula grow in seasonal fog forests on limestone cliffs and tree trunks.
 Some grow in moss, others just cracks in the rocks, quite often on north facing cliffs.
+With 46 named species and who know how many unnamed, there is a tremendous amount of variation in the plants and the conditions under which they grow.
 To understand more about the lives of Mexican Pinguicula please see the travelogues at World of Pinguicula.

 Most of the Mexican species have heterophyllous leaves—the summer leaves are slimy and carnivorous; the winter leaves are succulent and not carnivorous.
 The plants like warm humid conditions when in the summer, carnivorous state.
-During the winter when they are in the succulent state they should be kept cooler and drier.
-Since these conditions are typical of those in a house they make great house plants in a bright sunny window.
+During the winter when they are in the succulent state, they should be kept cooler and drier.
+Since these conditions are typical of those in a house they make great house plants in a bright sunny window or under lights.
 If you can grow African violets you can grow most Mexican Pinguicula.

 There is some controversy over the best way to grow Mexican Pinguicula.
 Techniques that some growers swear by are death in other hands.
 Mexican Pinguicula are NOT bog plants and should not be grown like bog plants.
 Plants in the standard peat and sand "CP mix" may or may not do well depending on your exact conditions and which species or hybrid you have.